 The problem with this thinking is that the value of the relationship depends on what each other get, rather than what each other could give.

-If a person relies his or her happiness on the things that he/she can get from the relationship, then that relationship will eventually crumble down.
+If a person relies on his or her happiness on the things that he/she can get from the relationship, then that relationship will eventually crumble down.
 It won’t last for too long.

-2. Comparing relationship with others
+2. Comparing relationships with others

 Valentine’s Day has become a bigger celebration ever since we have social media.
 It has become easier for people to share their Valentine’s Day on Facebook, Instagram, and Twitter.
 Since social media tends to highlight the best moments of people, it is not difficult to become envious of what others have.